ASDAH-Digtal/18734-thomas-schutz/README.md

 # 18734
 ## Create a web page using a template (Level 1 Unit Standard)

-Name:
+Name: Thomas

-Date:
+Date: 25\06\21

-Homeroom:
+Homeroom: 10tt

-Teacher:
+Teacher: Mr. Malaitai

 # Instructions:

 ## Complete the following:
-1. What is the purpose of the web page?
+1. What is the purpose of the web page? help people understand football

 *INSERT ANSWER HERE*

-2. Who is the target audience of the web page?
+2. Who is the target audience of the web page? people who don't know about Football

 *INSERT ANSWER HERE*

-3. What resources (e.g. images, videos etc) will you need to create your web page?
+3. What resources (e.g. images, videos etc) will you need to create your web page? youtube google fonts unsplash free images

 *INSERT ANSWER HERE*